A BEEFSHANK REDEMPTION

 While at my favorite store Uwajimaya a couple of weeks ago, I noticed a special on beef shank.
 I had never had beef shank before.
-It looked so pretty and was so cheap.
-Always looking for a deal, I purchased some with the thought that I could surely make something with it.
+But always looking for a deal, I purchased some with the thought that I could surely make something with it.

-The disdain for beef shank is historical in nature.
-For example, I found that in the mid-19th century, butchers would hang beef shank on a post outside their doors instead of signs to advertise their presence.
-Creepy.
+Further research indicates that the disdain for beef shank is historical in nature.
+For example, I found that in the mid-19th century, butchers would hang beef shank on a post outside their doors instead of a sign to advertise their presence.
+Kinda creepy.

-In addition to finding recipes for beef shank in reference to Depression era cooking, it was also served at Civil War prisons.
+In addition to finding recipes for beef shank in reference to Depression era cooking, I found out that beef shank was also served at Civil War prisons, known for their fine cuisine.
 At the Libby Prison near Richmond, Virginia Colonel William Power bragged that:

 “During my stay in Libby … I succeeded in making for each of my children, neatly finished, napkin rings out of the rebel beef shank bones - also a representative bible-formed pin cushion for my wife..”

 The story of Libby Prison is an odd one, which I would never have learned about had it not been for my beef shank research.
 Evidently it is now located in Chicago, having been shipped in its entirety by a megalomaniac named Charles Gunther via 132 railroad cars and reassembled on Wabash Avenue to become a Civil War Museum.
 Known as Chicago's most prolific collector, Gunther later attempted to move to Chicago a pyramid from Egypt, and even Uncle Tom’s Cabin from Louisiana.
 He even tried to negotiate the transfer of Philadelphia’s Independence Hall to Chicago.